DrewNaylor/guinget/docs/How-to-use_0.3.md

 [Homepage](https://drew-naylor.com/guinget)

-This guide is up-to-date as of version 0.3.0.1.
+This guide is up-to-date as of version 0.3.
 You can get here at any time from `Help>How to use guinget`, or by pressing `F1`.
 There's a video showing [how to use guinget](https://youtu.be/t2OhzNE4yj0) available if you prefer watching videos, but it only covers up to version 0.1.0.1.

-[Version 0.3's usage guide](https://drew-naylor.com/guinget/How-to-use_0.3) is available if you need one for that version.
+[Version 0.2.0.2's usage guide](https://drew-naylor.com/guinget/How-to-use_0.2.0.2) is available if you need one for that version.
+Version 0.2.0.3 only backported fixes, so a new usage guide wasn't required.

 ## Running guinget as administrator